 Upon receiving the Notice of Hearing, and until three (3) business days prior to the commencement of the Administrative Hearing, both parties may submit Impact and Mitigation Statements to the Title IX Coordinator or a Deputy Title IX Coordinator.
 These statements present the parties with the opportunity to share any information they would like the Administrative Hearing Panel to consider when assigning a sanction.
-The Title IX Coordinator or a Deputy Title IX Coordinator shall disclose Impact and Mitigation Statements to the Hearing Panel only in cases in which the Respondent is found responsible and only after the Hearing Panel already has reached its decision regarding the Respondent's liability.
+The Title IX Coordinator or a Deputy Title IX Coordinator or a Deputy Title IX Coordinator shall disclose Impact and Mitigation Statements to the Hearing Panel only in cases in which the Respondent is found responsible and only after the Hearing Panel already has reached its decision regarding the Respondent's liability.